 5 minute read

 In case you missed it, the way content appears in our news feeds is going to change.
-Last week, Mark Zuckerberg and Facebook announced that they are rolling out changes to the news feed that will prioritise content from users family and friends over business, brands & news outlets.
+Last week, Mark Zuckerberg and Facebook announced that they are rolling out changes to the news feed that will prioritise content from users families and friends over businesses, brands & news outlets.

 The core objective of this latest update is to bring more quality and meaningful posts into users feeds.
 With the huge volume of content being published by brands, businesses & news outlets your timeline can feel like one big advertising & content ticker featuring everyone but your family and friends.
 At its core, this new algorithm update will no doubt be welcomed by almost all of Facebook users.